Key Sessions

 11:15am - 11:45am

-Evaluation of Alternative Filtration Technology for Improved Product Quality and Efficiency: Harvest RC, RCC and Polisher ST Compared to a Platform
+Evaluation of Alternative Filtration Technologies for Improved Product Quality and Efficiency: Harvest RC, RCC and Polisher ST with a Linkage Comparison to a Platform

 - Marc Schrader - Senior Scientist, Abbvie